 Abstracts

-Studies to determine the percentage inhibition and radial mycelial growth of five selected fungicides including Carbendazim, Mancozeb, Chemoliette (forsetyl-aluminium), Agro Comet (metalaxyl + copper (1) oxide) and TOPS-M (Methylthiophanal) at different concentrations (100, 200, 300, 400, and 500 ppm) were evaluated against Phytophthora Colocasia, the causal organism of the taro leaf blight disease, in vitro.
-All the five fungicides showed different reactions against the organism (Phytophthora Colocasia) but Chemoliette (Forsetyl-aluminium) and Agro Comet (metalaxyl + copper (1) oxide) were the most effective at the different concentrations, especially from 300 ppm to 500 ppm.
-The two fungicides also recording the highest percentage inhibitions of 63.59% and (53.88%) respectively and can therefore be combine with other management strategies to manage the disease effectively
+Study to determine the percentage inhibition and radial mycelial growth of five selected fungicides including Carbendazim, Mancozeb, Chemoliette (forsetyl-aluminium), Agro Comet (metalaxyl + copper (1) oxide) and TOPS-M (Methylthiophanal) at different concentrations (100, 200, 300, 400, and 500 ppm) were evaluated against Phytophthora Colocasia, the causal organism of the taro leaf blight disease, in vitro.
+All the five fungicides showed different effectagainst the fungal pathogen(Phytophthora Colocasia) but Chemoliette (Forsetyl-aluminium) and Agro Comet (metalaxyl + copper (1) oxide) were the most effective at the different concentrations, especially from 300 ppm to 500 ppm.
+The two fungicides also recording the highest percentage inhibitions of 63.59% and 53.88% respectively and can therefore be combine with other management strategies to manage the disease effectively

-Keywords: Phytophthora, Colocasia, Taro, Colocasia, Fungicides, Mycelial, Radial, Inhibition
+KeywordsTaro, , Fungicides, Mycelial, Radial, Inhibition

 Introduction

 Taro (Colocasia esculenta (L.) Schott) is a staple crop appreciated by millions of people from developing countries (Mishra et al. 2008).
 It is particularly cultivated in Ghana, Nigeria and Cameroon (Bandyopadhyay et al. 2011, Ackah et al. 2014).
 The crop is cultivated in almost every part of the country, making it one of the most important food security crops (Ackah et al. 2014).
 All parts of the plant including corm, cormels, rhizome, stalk, leaves and flowers are edible and contain abundant starch (Omane et al. 2012).
-The production is however limited by the taro leaf blight disease, caused by Phytophthora Colocasia (Omane et al. 2012; van der Puije et al. 2015).
+The production is however limited by the taro leaf blight disease, caused by Phytophthora colocasia (Omane et al. 2012; van der Puije et al. 2015).

 The taro leaf blight disease affects the leaves of taro, causing chlorosis and necrosis of the leave blade and eventual collapsing of the petioles (Carmichael et al. 2008) and can also cause a serious post-harvest decay of taro corms (Misra 1997).